 Properly seasoned firewood does not produce unpleasant smoke which green or diseased wood does, as seasoned wood is free of most insects and debris.

-Where to Buy Firewood?
+Where to Buy Firewood in UK?

 Firewood Storage and Seasoning